 The Board directs the periodic review of all District property and authorizes the disposition by sale, donation, trade or discard of any property not required for school purposes.

-The District complies with State law regarding the sale or lease of unused District property to high-performing community schools, community schools and college-preparatory boarding schools.
+The District complies with State law regarding the sale or lease of unused District property school facilities to high-performing community schools, community schools and, college-preparatory boarding schools, STEM and STEAM schools.